 Subjects with chronic disease or who were taking medication that could interfere with lipid metabolism.

 30 healthy employees of the medical school were recruited.

 Randomized clinical trial.
 30 subjects were randomly distributed among three groups (10 per group).
-Subjects were paired by sex, age and body mass index before random distribution to diet groups.
+Subjects were paired by sex, age and BMI before random distribution to diet groups.
 There was a two-week run-in period (30% energy from fat, less than 10% energy as SFA, less than 300mg cholesterol per day) followed by a four-week experimental diet period (fat free ad lib breakfast plus prepared frozen lunch and dinner).
 Blood samples were drawn after an overnight fast and four hours after a standard meal.